-- (5) Notification of Settlement.
-When a case is settled, the parties must immediately notify the court by filing a notice in the case. - (6) Available Mediators and Evaluators.
-Names of available mediators and evaluators are available on the court's website.
+(5) Notification of Settlement.
+When a case is settled, the parties must immediately notify the court by filing a notice in the case.

 (c) Motions and Orders for ADR.

 - (1) The presiding judge may, sua sponte or on the motion of a party, order the parties to participate in mediation or neutral evaluation. - (2) The presiding judge will select the mediator or evaluator and may select any person not involved in the case. - (3) The presiding judge or a judicial mediator or evaluator may issue appropriate orders to govern the proceedings.
 A non-judicial mediator or evaluator may set forth the governing procedures in a letter to the parties.
 Such letters will not be filed in the record of the case.